Hi friend and Welcome!

 You may have bought a pair before, not really thinking twice about the difference.
 I’m the same way actually.
 When I purchased my JBL LSR 305’s, I paired them with TRS because I saw that they said “balanced.”
 I didn’t really know what that entailed however.
 Today I will make it very clear!

 TRS stands for “Tip, Ring, Sleeve” and can be used with mono balanced, and stereo unbalanced signal.
 An example of a mono, balanced signal is the line output from the Focusrite Scarlett 2i2 (An audio interface).
+What does an audio interface do?

 A stereo signal could be when you plug your headphones in to a jack.